inferno-collection/Docs/docs/resources/station-alert/developers/textures.md

 ***

-## Wall Light
+## Light
 ### `white`
-This texture is used as part of the specular map for the Wall Light.
+This texture is used as part of the specular map for the Light.

 Used on:
 - `prop_ic_wall_light`

 ### `grey`
-This texture is used as part of the diffuse map for the Wall Light.
+This texture is used as part of the diffuse map for the Light.

 Used on:
 - `prop_ic_wall_light`

 ### `wall_light_d`
-This texture is used as part of the diffuse map for the Wall Light.
+This texture is used as part of the diffuse map for the Light.

 Used on:
 - `prop_ic_wall_light`

 ### `wall_light_alpha_d`
-This texture is used as part of the diffuse map for the Wall Light.
+This texture is used as part of the diffuse map for the Light.

 Used on:
 - `prop_ic_wall_light`